Azerbaijani president offers condolences to Turkish counterpart | News.az

 Azerbaijani president offers condolences to Turkish counterpart

-Azerbaijan’s President Ilham Aliyev offered condolences to his Turkish counterpart Recep Tayyip Erdogan over a deadly mine explosion in the country’s Bartin province, News.Az reports.
+Azerbaijan’s President Ilham Aliyev extended condolences to his Turkish counterpart Recep Tayyip Erdogan over a fatal road accident in southeastern Türkiye, News.Az reports.

-“We were extremely shocked by the news of heavy casualties and injuries as a result of an explosion at a mine in Bartin province,” the head of state said.
+“We were extremely saddened by the news of heavy casualties and injuries as a result of the traffic accident on the Gaziantep-Nizip Highway,” President Aliyev said in his letter of condolences.